dragonwocky/documentative/README.md

 - in-page navigation via #IDs (with a sidebar that scrolls to match the reader location), allowing for keeping your place on the page when you reload or linking to a specific section.
 - social-media embed friendly.
-- \+ y'know, like, being a configurably built site - you pick a primary colour, there's a footer/copyright, you choose which files are served or precompiled... etc.
+- \+ y'know, like, being a configurably built site - you pick a primary colour, you define a footer, you choose which files are served or precompiled... etc.

 ## usage